 The older I get, the more I realize that my mother and grandfather were right.
 Shhh…please don’t tell my mother.
 As I get older, I realize the value and wealth of nutrients that can be found in our kitchen, not on the medicine cabinet shelf.
-Even though I spend my days with physicians sharing the many benefits of pharmaceuticals, I realize that most of what ails us in America can be remedied with improving our diet.
 “Let food by they medicine,” professed by Hippocrates many, many years ago, yet most physicians don’t know how to counsel their patients on a nutritious diet.
 And most of those physicians don’t subscribe to a nutritious diet themselves.
 In America, over 50% of our food is processed food.
 It’s no wonder that we are facing an obesity epidemic in all Americans, particularly children, and that is translating into other diseases including type 2 diabetes, cardiovascular disease and even cancer.
 Many complain about the cost of healthy food or fresh fruits and vegetables.
-But that cost is mere pennies compared to the cost of pharmaceuticals over a lifetime, or even worse, multiple diseases leading to procedures and hospitalizations.
+But that cost is mere pennies compared to the cost of a lifetime of multiple diseases leading to procedures and hospitalizations.
 Let’s spend more time in the kitchen, and maybe we can spend less time at the doctor.

 The doctor doesn’t know best

 For years, even though I grew up in a family wrought with physicians, I always thought the doctor knew best.
 I never questioned their judgement.
 But physicians are human beings just like the rest of us.
 They get dressed every day, one pant leg at a time.
 And more importantly, they were students at one point.
 All of them had to learn their science.
 What’s frightening is just how little is taught about nutrition in medical school.
 Physicians aren’t taught to consider food as medicine, and they definitely aren’t equipped to counsel patients on the best diet.
-Spending many days bringing in lunches to physicians offices, I am always appalled by the food choices of many doctors.
 They aren’t always the healthiest.
 How can we expect them to counsel patients and the public on healthy food options in the grocery store or at a restaurant?
 But the revolution is happening.
 At the Mary and Dick Allen Diabetes Center in Huntington, CA, doctors are showing up at local grocery stores and offering advice.
 And it’s working.
 One-by-one, they are educating families on how to choose better options for their health.

 Most Americans only cook a few times of year, shocking, right?
 You can count them on one hand, and measure it when you hit the grocery store and there is a mad rush on produce or other cooking items.
 Thanksgiving, Christmas, Super Bowl Sunday, and maybe Easter.
 And what’s more most people consider heating food up as cooking.
 Well, all those processed foods come with loads of fat, sodium and sugar, which helps them stay on the shelves longer.
 “According to the World Health Organization, 80 percent of deaths from heart disease and stroke are caused by high blood pressure, tobacco use, elevated cholesterol and low consumption of fruits and vegetables.”
 There is such an easy and simple solution – one that doesn’t involve a great deal of time or money.
 Just get in the kitchen, dedicate time to cooking and choose to each unprocessed, whole foods.
 Don’t just grab sometime to eat, MAKE something to eat.
 You are worth it.